 Canada is the largest country in North America and the second biggest in the world after Russia.
 It is administratively divided into ten provinces and three territories.
 Canada is one of the world's wealthiest countries and a high-tech industrial society with a very high living standard.
-In 2020, Canada's GDP per capita reached almost 44 thousand U.S. dollars, one of the highest globally, despite the contraction of 5.162 percent due to the covid-19 pandemic.
-The average inflation rate for the same year was 0.62 percent.
+In 2021, Canada's GDP per capita reached almost 43.1 thousand U.S. dollars, one of the highest globally, despite the contraction of 5.162 percent due to the covid-19 pandemic.
+The average inflation rate for the same year was 3.40 percent, and recently, in Q2 2022 rose to 7.70 percent due to the current global economic crisis.

 The following product groups represent the highest dollar value in Canada’s import purchases during 2019.
 Also shown is the percentage share each product category represents in terms of overall imports into Canada.